roshanrajadhikari/ReactJS-Movie-Search-App/README.md

 2. **Open your browser:**
    - The app will usually be available at http://localhost:5173 (or the port shown in your terminal).
+   - Enter a movie title in the search bar and press Enter or click the search button.

+## Screenshots